-Progress Made by BNYM
+Progress Made by Citigroup

-Following receipt of the 2016 Letter, BNYM has taken important steps to enhance the firm's resolvability and facilitate its orderly resolution in bankruptcy.
-These steps include those taken to address the requirements of the Board's resolution-related rules regarding total loss-absorbing capacity, clean holding companies,4 and stays of qualified financial contracts.5 certain capabilities or optionality should be developed to demonstrate that the firm has considered fully, and is able to mitigate, obstacles to implementation of the preferred strategy.
+Following receipt of the 2016 Letter, Citigroup has taken important steps to enhance the firm's resolvability and facilitate its orderly resolution in bankruptcy.
+These steps include those taken to address the requirements of the Board's resolution-related rules regarding total loss-absorbing capacity, clean holding companies,4 and stays of qualified financial contracts.5

-BNYM has taken other significant steps.
-These include (i) improving its capital and liquidity capabilities by developing approaches to estimate stand-alone financial resource needs
+Citigroup has taken other significant steps.
+These include (i) improving its capital and liquidity capabilities by developing approaches to estimate stand-alone financial resource needs considered fully, and is able to mitigate, obstacles to implementation of the preferred strategy.